 Every organization and division faces transition.
 Employees leave, new ones are onboarded, and projects are passed off.
 For software, the issue to speak of is introducing a new developer to the product’s codebase.

-“First, let's level-set: Understanding codebases is hard,” wrote founder Shanea (King-Roberson) Leven with today’s launch of CodeSee.
+“First, let's level-set: Understanding codebases is hard,” wrote founder Shanea (King-Roberson) Leven with the launch of CodeSee last week.

 CodeSee is a new tool to make codebases easier to digest with auto-generated, self-updating diagrams that help makers visualize an entire codebase.
 Developers and product teams can use CodeSee to create tours/visual walkthroughs of the code, add labels and notes with color-coding, highlight activity across a codebase, and more.

 “With Maps, you can… provide context to other devs to support faster onboarding, planning, and code reviews,” Leven explained.
 Prior to CodeSee, she led product teams at Lob, Google, Docker, eBay, and Cloudfare.

 Even if you’re not a developer, the value of a product like CodeSee isn't too difficult to see — even more so in the context of open source projects.
 Many makers now view open source as the only viable option for building their products, but when makers open up their codebases for modification, codebases can become difficult to navigate.
 Thousands of developers could be contributing to the project from all over the world.

 Codesee is leaning into the inherent fit — the makers have also launched an open-source community called OSS Port to help developers participate in open source projects.

 CodeSee is off to a strong launch, with makers of various backgrounds chiming in: